mitchdetailed/Blink-Keybox-Programming/README.md

 # Blink-Keybox-Programming
-A simplistic setup for programming Blink Keyboxes using Python and a Peak PCAN USB on Windows.
+A simplistic setup for programming Blink Keyboxes (CanOPEN Slaves) using Python and a Peak PCAN USB on Windows.